Teranur/Dataquest_manchester_property/README.md

 - Geographic focus: Greater Manchester only.
 - Time period: 01/1996 to 12/2024.

 The data is provided in the Data folder as parquet files.
-It is intentionally unclean and may contain missing values and errors.
+This is real world data, there may be missing values and/or errors.

 ## The Challenge Questions
 Some questions are intentionally ambiguous; justify your choices and methodology.